Accreditation

 The MS in Interior Architecture degree is a post-professional degree and is not accredited by CIDA.
 These students must have completed a CIDA accredited degree or the international equivalent prior to enrolling.

-The next accreditation visits for the Department of Interior Architecture are in the 2019–20 academic year for NASAD and in 2022 for CIDA.
+The next accreditation visits for the Department of Interior Architecture are in a future academic year for NASAD and in 2029 for CIDA.

 CIDA's Disclosure Statement